codahale/veil/docs/src/design/schnorr.md

 Some Schnorr/EdDSA implementations (e.g. [ed25519][ed25519]) suffer from malleability issues, allowing for multiple valid signatures for a given signer and message.
-[Chalkias et al.][eddsa] describe a strict verification function for Ed25519 which achieves SUF-CMA security in addition to strong binding:
+[Chalkias et al.][eddsa] describe a strict verification function for Ed25519 which achieves sUF-CMA security in addition to strong binding:

 > 1. Reject the signature if $S \not\in \{0,\ldots,L−1\}$.
 > 2. Reject the signature if the public key $A$ is one of 8 small order points.